 Just when it seemed that things couldn’t get any stranger in the world of foreign accounts compliance…

 In United States v.
 Bittner, No. 19-cv-00415 (ED TX), the government seeks to reduce to judgment an incredible $3 million of non-willful FBAR penalties.

 The unpaid tax on the amended returns for the relevant period was a paltry $625 but there could be more to the story.
 The location of the accounts, except for two, were in Romania where Taxpayer worked and resided.
 Of the two non-Romanian accounts, one was in Switzerland and the other in Liechtenstein.

 The financial institution of the account in Liechtenstein (Liechtensteinische Landesbank) is on the IRS’ Foreign Financial Institutions or Facilitators list.

-This is the second case under litigation involving multiple FBAR penalties for the same year; the other case – United States v.
+This is the second case under litigation involving multiple non-willful FBAR penalties for the same tax period; the other case – United States v.
 Boyd, is on appeal following the district court’s finding for the government.

 Here are some relevant facts from the complaint and answer.